Kochlyfe/kochlyfe/README.md

 # Joachim Koch

 :nerd_face: I'm a Full-stack Software Developer based in Copenhagen, Denmark with a background in economics and statistics.
 I just want to code every day for the foreseeable future and creating useful things makes me happy.
-Most experienced in Type- and JavaScript :earth_africa:, but I like Python :snake: just as much.
+Most experienced in Type- and JavaScript :earth_africa:.

 :herb: Currently building a web version of a boardgame about climate change for an NGO, using TypeScript, React, Socket.io, Express and Mongo.